Joint Health Insurance For Couples

 • Self-inflicted injuries, such as those caused by dangerous sports / hobbies.

 The UK Private Medical Insurance landscape has developed over the years.
-Many insurers now offer a variety of free additional benefits, aiming to further support your health and wellbeing.
+Many insurers now offer a variety of free additional benefits to policyholders, designed to support your health and wellbeing.

 • Remote GP services